Monday-Friday: 8:00 am - 5:00 pm

 Initiatives

-In the center of the circle, are age-specific initiatives that Nebraska Children developed to address specific areas where a community needs to see improvement.
+Nebraska Children has developed age-specific initiatives to address specific areas where a community may see a need for improvement.

 • Early Childhood - Sixpence Early Learning Programs, Communities for Kids, and Rooted in Relationships address the needs of the youngest children, ensuring that parents and caregivers have the necessary knowledge to foster healthy development.